springfall2008/batpred/docs/predbat-plan-card.md

 NB: The Predbat plan is shown in 30 minute time slots but Predbat actually plans battery activity in 5 minute segments within the 30 minute slot.
-If the Home Assistant control *switch.predbat_calculate_export_oncharge* is set to True, then within a 30 minute slot (and depending on import and export rates) Predbat could potentially plan for there to be both charging and discharging activity - if Predbat plans this, state will show as both Charging and Discharging in the same slot.
+If the Home Assistant control *switch.predbat_calculate_export_oncharge* is set to True, then within a 30 minute slot (and depending on import and export rates) Predbat could potentially plan for there to be both charging and discharging activity - if Predbat plans this, state will show as both Charging and Exporting in the same slot.

 - **Limit %** - Alongside any battery activity (charging, discharging, etc) there will be a SoC limit.
 This limit is what the SoC is planned to be at the end of the 30 minute time slot. e.g. 'Charge&nearr; 70%' is charge to 70% SoC, and 'Exp&searr; 4%' is force exporting the battery to the 4% reserve level.